 - Plants: 6.1%

 No surprise, but a variety of plants toxic to dogs (and cats).
 Most are familiar with the more common plant threats: azaleas, holly, poinsettias and tulips to name a few.
-Surprisingly, the Sago Palm is climbing the the deadly chart.
+Surprisingly, the Sago Palm is climbing in the deadly chart.
 Sago Palms are usually found in outdoor landscaping, but there are a few smaller ones for indoors.
 Over the last 10 years, the ASPCA reported more than 1,400 dogs poisoned by Sago Palms.
 Thirty-four of those dogs died.
 In the state of South Carolina, Sago Palms are the #1 reason to call the ASPCA Poison Hotline.

 - Insecticide: 5.1%